 Replace a Cub Cadet snowblower fuel line:

 - Turn off the fuel supply using the fuel shut-off valve located at the bottom of the fuel tank.
-If you don’t have a shut-off valve on your snowblower, use pinch pliers to crimp the fuel line to stop flow.
+If you don’t have a shut-off valve on your snowblower, use pinch pliers to crimp the fuel line to stop the flow.

 - Remove the clamps securing the fuel line in place.
 Remove the fuel line.